← Back to Home

 Understanding Your Dashboard

-The EmoraTest dashboard gives you deep insights into user behavior and emotions.
+The EmoraTest dashboard gives you deep insights into user behavior and behavioral states.

 📊